Left of the Middle

 Left of the Middle is the debut studio album by Australian singer Natalie Imbruglia.
 It was released by RCA Records on 24 November 1997 in the United Kingdom, followed by most international territories in early 1998.
-Primarily writing and recording the album in the UK, Imbruglia worked with a number of English producers, including Phil Thornalley, Andy Wright and Nigel Godrich, and at the final stage of the album production, she traveled to Nashville in the United States and co-wrote a song with American songwriter Matt Bronleewe.
+Primarily writing and recording the album in the UK, Imbruglia worked with a number of English producers, including Phil Thornalley, Andy Wright and Nigel Godrich, and at the final stage of the album production, she traveled to Nashville in the United States and co-wrote songs, including the b-side "Why?", with American songwriter Matt Bronleewe.
 Left of the Middle is an alternative pop album which incorporates elements of electronic sound.
 The lead single "Torn" (1997) was a worldwide commercial success and has since been named as one of the Best Songs of 1990s by several publications, including Rolling Stone, and Pitchfork.

 Commercially, Left of the Middle topped the album music chart in Australia as well as charting within the top five in the UK and top ten in the US, and has sold over seven million copies worldwide.
-The album won Best Australian Debut Album and Best Pop Release at the 12th ARIA Music Award in 1998 and was nominated for Best Pop Vocal Album at the 41st Annual Grammy Awards in 1999.
+The album won Best Australian Debut Album and Best Pop Release at the 12th ARIA Music Awards in 1998 and was nominated for Best Pop Vocal Album at the 41st Annual Grammy Awards in 1999.
 In late 2022, Imbruglia toured the UK to celebrate 25 year anniversary of the album.

 Background

 In 1996, commercial success of female alternative singers, such as Sheryl Crow at A&M and Alanis Morissette at Warner Bros. had prompted other major record labels to seek similar acts, including RCA Records.
 Around the same time, Phil Thornalley, who had been trying to reproduce his co-written song "Torn" for several years met Imbruglia, they finally finished the demo together, and successfully impressed Anne Barret, Imbruglia's future manager, who took and played the demo to Jeremy Marsh, BMG Executive and eventually signed Imbruglia to RCA Records.
 Imbruglia co-wrote all the songs on the album, except for Torn and Don’t You Think.
 She admitted that she was really insecure when she was making Left of the Middle, and described that prior to recording sessions, she would over-prepare by seeking inspiration from pre-written poetry excessively.

 The track "Pigeons and Crumbs", written by Mark Goldenberg and Imbruglia, explores the struggles of a person in his/her early twenties living in the big city or big community.
 "City", written by Imbruglia and Thornalley, refers to false friends who disappeared when hardship came along.
 In addition to writing and recording in the UK, Imbruglia travelled to Nashville and collaborated with Matt Bronleewe and wrote "Smoke", which tells the story about a child whose needs are not being met by its parents.
 Five songs on the album were mixed by Radiohead's frequent collaborator, Nigel Godrich, and seven songs on the album were produced by Phil Thornalley.